choojs/choo-handbook/your-first-app.md

 })
 ```

-Next we'll trigger the `getTodos` effect when our view is first loaded by adding
+Next we'll trigger the `getTodos` effect when our view is first loaded by using
-an `onload` attribute in our DOM tree.
+choo's `onload` lifecycle event.
+To use it, just add an `onload` function to the
+view, as seen in the `<div>` tag below.

 ```javascript
 const view = (state, prev, send) => {